steveash/steveash.github.io/about/index.md

 Software Engineer, II

-* Work on a small team of software developers building new versions of the VECTOR:Image Exchange product in production at dozens of top-50 banks in the USA
+* Worked on a small team of software developers building new versions of the VECTOR:Image Exchange product, which is in production at dozens of top-50 banks in the USA
-* Design and engineer new features working with business analysts, product management, quality assurance, and support to scope and prioritize work
+* Designed and engineered new features working with business analysts, product management, quality assurance, and support to scope and prioritize work
-* Execute Java and MSSQL Database performance engineering to increase throughput to over 30M transactions per day in a small window of time
+* Executed Java and MSSQL Database performance engineering to increase throughput to over 30M transactions per day in a small window of time

 ## Education